 Looking to get started with how to make paper flowers?
 Confused by all the different names for the paper flowers?
 Unsure where to begin with?
 You don’t need to stress out over the process – you just need a little help.
-This blog explains supplies, tips, detailed steps and full tutorial that will explain an entire process.
+This blog explains supplies, tips, detailed steps, and a full tutorial that will explain the entire process.

 Rolled Paper Flower